k85005249-dotcom/-E-Commerce-Sales-Dashboard/README.md

 **🧠 Key Insights & Business Observations
 👋 About This Project**

-This project presents an interactive Excel dashboard designed to analyze sales performance, customer behavior, product trends, delivery efficiency, and regional demand for an e-commerce business.
+This project presents an interactive Excel dashboard designed to analyze sales and performance, customer behavior, product trends, delivery efficiency, and regional demand for an e-commerce business.

 The goal is to turn raw data into actionable business insights 📈.